The Best Chocolate Babka

 For the streusel topping:

-- 4 tablespoons butter, cut into 8 pieces
+- 4 tablespoons (57 grams) unsalted butter, cut into 8 pieces

 For the syrup:

-- On low speed, beat in the remaining sugar, eggs, and vanilla extract.
-Add in the flour, salt, and cinnamon and mix just until the dough comes together, another 2-3 minutes.
+- Prepare the dough.
+Whisk together the flour, yeast, sugar, salt, and cinnamon in the bowl of a stand mixer fitted with the dough hook or a large glass mixing bowl.
+On low speed, beat in the milk, eggs, and vanilla extract, mixing just until the dough comes together, 2-3 minutes.
 Increase the speed to medium-low and add the butter one piece at a time, beating after each addition until all pieces have been added.
 Continue mixing with the dough hook until the dough is smooth and pulls away from the sides of the bowl, about 10 minutes.
 (Alternatively, whisk together ingredients by hand until combined; knead by hand for 10 minutes until dough is soft and smooth.)

 - Shape the babka.
 Grease two 9x5-inch loaf pans.
 Remove the dough from the refrigerator and gently punch it down.
 Cut the dough in half; remove half from the bowl and recover the other half and set aside.